 The fitness industry – definitely going through tough times now.
 Today, we want to shout out to businesses like MyFitness, who quickly set up an online platform called NETFIT.
 They’ve done an amazing job, for example, offering digital fitness videos and classes.
 This a fantastic example of providing services online.
 Here’s what they say:

 NETFIT is an online platform of MyFitness, where weekly live trainings take place, and later all the training can be found in the training library, so if you miss a live training, you can choose your time to do the training again.
 MyFitness created a FREE online training solution for everybody within a day, so people could still go to their favorite training & work out with their favorite trainers.
 Amazing possibility to keep the community together still… until the opening of the clubs again.
 Go check it out and work out safely while at home: myfitness.ee/netfit

 Karin Maandi, Head of Marketing Estonia at My Fitness AS

 Of course, these are unprecedented times – stressful to all – both big and small businesses as well as consumers.
 However, there are always ways out there to try to keep your business running until it all comes back to normal.

 If you are a small business facing difficult times because of the pandemic, if you’re trying to move your physical store to an e-store or other digital platform, we want to help you.
 Send an email to email@example.com for a custom offer just for you!

 We have also partnered with Voog to offer you some help and encouragement during this stressful time.
 As a limited-time offer, they will give you Voog’s online store subscription for free for six months.
 This exclusive offer is valid until April 30, 2020 – find more information about this fantastic discount here.

->

-> Make sure you check our blog regularly and don’t forget to subscribe to our emails.
-Or you may want to follow up the last blog post on Unsubscribe links in Emails: What to say and where to place them? if you’ve missed it out.
+Make sure you check our blog regularly, and don’t forget to subscribe to our emails.
+Or you may want to follow up on the last blog post on Unsubscribe links in Emails: What to say and where to place them? if you’ve missed it.